kevancress/MeasureIt_ARCH/docs/docs/prop_descriptions/dimensions.md

 ## Add Dimensions

 ##### Aligned

- * Adds an Aligned Dimension between 2 Objects or Vertices.
+Adds an Aligned Dimension between 2 Objects or Vertices.

-   * Object Mode: Select two objects and then press the Aligned Button.
+   * In Object Mode: Select two objects and then press the Aligned Button.
-   * Edit Mode: Select two or more Vertices and press the Aligned Button.
+   * In Edit Mode: Select two or more Vertices and press the Aligned Button.

 ![image](images/ui-aligned.jpg)